owenowenisme/calico-dscp-controller/README.md

 # Calico-DSCP-Controller
 A kubernetes controller that support traffic prioritization with DSCP marking.
-Support both Calico or other iptables based CNI.
+Support Calico or other iptables based CNI.

 ## Prerequisites